Treatment for Diabetic Retinopathy and Related Conditions

 Treatment for Diabetic Retinopathy

 Doctors cannot restore vision loss due to diabetic retinopathy.
 However, there are a number of treatments that can control your symptoms and prevent further vision damage.
 Steroid injections can diminish enlarged blood vessels, and may improve your vision.
 If you do not respond to this more conservative option, we may recommend more aggressive treatment.
-In these cases, Dr. Justo and our in-house retinal specialist will work with you to develop a personalized treatment plan, which may include laser treatment.
+In these cases, Dr. Justo's team and our in-house retinal specialist will work with you to develop a personalized treatment plan, which may include laser treatment.
 Our advanced lasers can shrink swollen blood vessels and prevent them from leaking blood.
 The treatment involves minimal discomfort and conveniently takes place right here in our office.

 Schedule Your Eye Exam